s-macke/concepts-of-programming-languages/docs/exercises/Exercise8.md

 ## Exercise 8.1 - Call Rest API

-Call the Github API to receive the repositories with the most stars and the query "awesome"
+Call the GitHub API to receive the repositories with the most stars and the query "awesome"

 https://api.github.com/search/repositories?sort=stars&order=desc&q=awesome